Burgers and Fries/When I Stop Leaving (I'll Be Gone): Release and reception

 Burgers and Fries/When I Stop Leaving (I'll Be Gone) was initially released in October 1978 on the RCA Victor label.
 It would mark Pride's twenty fifth studio album release in his career.
 The record was initially released as both a vinyl LP and a cassette.
 In later decades, it was re-released in a digital format for downloads and streaming purposes.
 It spent a total of 32 weeks on the Billboard Top Country Albums chart.
 In December 1978, the record peaked at number seven on the chart.
 It reached a similar position on the Canadian RPM Country Albums chart, reaching number four.
-In later years it would receive a four-star rating from Allmusic, who named its title track ("Burgers and Fries") an "album pick."
+It retrospectively received a four-star rating from AllMusic, which named its title track ("Burgers and Fries") an "album pick."

 Three singles were released from the album.
 Its first was one of its title tracks, "When I Stop Leavin' (I'll Be Gone)," which was issued as a single in May 1978.
 The song would peak at number three on the Billboard Hot Country Songs chart by August.
 Its second single release was also a title track, "Burgers and Fries."
 It was officially released in October 1978.
 It spent 14 weeks on the Billboard country chart and reached number two by December.
 Its third (and final) single release was "Where Do I Put Her Memory," in February 1979.
 By April 1979, the single had reached number one on the Billboard country songs list.
 All three singles would also reach number one on the RPM Country Singles chart in Canada.